ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * The digest of a detached Claims-Set
 * A nested token, which can be any EAT

 The Submodule type definition and Nested-Token type definition vary with the type of encoding.
-The Submodule definition for CBOR-encoded EATs is as follows:
+The definitions for CBOR-encoded EATs are as follows:

 ~~~~CDDL
 {::include nc-cddl/submods-cbor.cddl}
 ~~~~

-The Submodule definition for JSON-encoded EATs is as below.
-This difference in definitions vs. CBOR is needed in JSON because it has no tag mechanism and no byte string type to help indicate the nested token is CBOR.
+The Submodule and Nested-Token definitions for JSON-encoded EATs is as below.
+This difference in definitions vs. CBOR is necessary because JSON has no tag mechanism and no byte string type to help indicate the nested token is CBOR.

 ~~~~CDDL
 {::include nc-cddl/submods-json.cddl}